darrenleeweber/rdf-resource/README.md

 # rdf-resource
-A general purpose utility for working with RDF resources
+A utility for working with RDF resources and vocabularies